Source code for xpsi.Instrument

 from xpsi.ParameterSubspace import ParameterSubspace

-[docs]class ResponseError(xpsiError): """ Raised if there is a problem with the input response matrix. """
+[docs] class ResponseError(xpsiError): """ Raised if there is a problem with the input response matrix. """

-[docs]class EdgesError(xpsiError): """ Raised if there is a problem with the input energy edges. """
+[docs] class EdgesError(xpsiError): """ Raised if there is a problem with the input energy edges. """

-[docs]class ChannelError(xpsiError): """ Raised if there is a problem with the input channel numbers. """
+[docs] class ChannelError(xpsiError): """ Raised if there is a problem with the input channel numbers. """

-[docs]class Instrument(ParameterSubspace): """ Base class for astronomical X-ray instruments on-board space telescopes.
+[docs] class Instrument(ParameterSubspace): r""" Base class for astronomical X-ray instruments on-board space telescopes.
 The body of the initialiser must not be changed to ensure inter-module compatibility, but can be extended if appropriate using a call to ``super().__init__``.
 Specialist constructors can be defined in a subclass using the ``@classmethod`` decorator. :param ndarray[p,q] matrix: A :math:`p \\times q` matrix which is the product of a redistribution matrix and effective area vector.
 The input energy intervals must increase along the columns of :attr:`matrix`, and the output channels must increase along the rows of :attr:`matrix`.
 The *units* of the elements must be that of an *effective* area (:math:`cm^2`).
 Generally there will be some available calibration product, and deviations from this nominal response model will be parametrised.
 So here load some nominal response matrix. :param ndarray[q+1] energy_edges: Energy edges in keV of the instrument energy intervals which must be congruent to the first dimension of the :attr:`matrix`: the number of edges must be :math:`q + 1`.
 The edges must be monotonically increasing.
 These edges will correspond to the nominal response matrix and any deviation from this matrix (see above). :param ndarray[p] channels: Instrument channel numbers which must be equal in number to the number of rows of the :attr:`matrix`.
 The number of channels must therefore be :math:`p`.
 These channels will correspond to the nominal response matrix and any deviation from this matrix (see above).
 In common usage patterns, the channel numbers will increase monotonically with row number, and usually increment by one (but this is not necessary). .. note:: That these channel numbers are not used to index the loaded instrument (sub)matrix.
 The :attr:`xpsi.Data.index_range` property returns bounding row numbers that index the loaded instrument response (sub)matrix in order to operate on an incident signal flux.
 The channel array contained in :attr:`xpsi.Data.channels` must be a contiguous (ordered) subset of the channel array loaded here. .. note:: The dimensions of the response matrix need not be equal, but it is required that the number of input intervals be greater than or equal to the number of output channels -- i.e., :math:`p \leq q`.
 If :math:`p < q` then it is implied that subsets of adjacent output channels are effectively grouped together. :param ndarray[p+1] channel_edges: The channel (energy) edges of the instrument, in keV.
 The array must be congruent to the zeroth dimension of the :attr:`matrix`: the number of edges must be :math:`p + 1`.
 The edges must be monotonically increasing.
-These edges will correspond to the nominal response matrix and any deviation from this matrix (see above). :param tuple args: Container of parameter instances. :param dict kwargs: If you want to prefix parameters of an instance of this instrument subspace with an identifier, pass it as keyword argument and it will find its way to the base class. """ def __init__(self, matrix, energy_edges, channels, channel_edges=None, *args, **kwargs): self.matrix = matrix self.energy_edges = energy_edges self.channels = channels if channel_edges is not None: self.channel_edges = channel_edges super(Instrument, self).__init__(*args, **kwargs) @property def matrix(self): """ Get the reference response matrix.
+These edges will correspond to the nominal response matrix and any deviation from this matrix (see above). :param tuple args: Container of parameter instances. :param dict kwargs: If you want to prefix parameters of an instance of this instrument subspace with an identifier, pass it as keyword argument and it will find its way to the base class. """ def __init__(self, matrix, energy_edges, channels, channel_edges=None, *args, **kwargs): self.matrix = matrix self.energy_edges = energy_edges self.channels = channels if channel_edges is not None: self.channel_edges = channel_edges super(Instrument, self).__init__(*args, **kwargs) @property def matrix(self): r""" Get the reference response matrix.
 In common usage patterns there will be some fiducial or nominal response matrix that either defines fixed instrument operation or is a basis for parametrised deviations.
 This matrix is usually a calibration product distributed by an instrument calibration team.
 A matrix of dimension :math:`p \\times q`.
-Here :math:`p` must be the number of input energy intervals, and :math:`q \geq p` the number of output channels. .. note:: The attribute :attr:`matrix` must be assigned, and it must be a :class:`numpy.ndarray` for use with :func:`numpy.dot` (even if the matrix is sparse to some degree). """ return self._matrix @matrix.setter def matrix(self, matrix): """ Set the matrix. """ try: assert isinstance(matrix, _np.ndarray) assert matrix.ndim == 2 assert matrix.shape[0] <= matrix.shape[1] assert (matrix >= 0.0).all() except AssertionError: raise ResponseError('Input matrix must be a two-dimensional ndarray, with number of channel intervals' '(dimension 0) smaller than the number of energy intervals (dimension 1),' ' and with all matrix elements that are zero or positive.') try: for i in range(matrix.shape[0]): assert matrix[i,:].any() for j in range(matrix.shape[1]): assert matrix[:,j].any() except AssertionError: raise ResponseError('Each row and column of the matrix must contain at least one positive number.' ' Try reducing the \"gap\" between the minimum input energy ' 'and minimum input channel.') self._matrix = matrix
+Here :math:`p` must be the number of input energy intervals, and :math:`q \geq p` the number of output channels. .. note:: The attribute :attr:`matrix` must be assigned, and it must be a :class:`numpy.ndarray` for use with :func:`numpy.dot` (even if the matrix is sparse to some degree). """ return self._matrix @matrix.setter def matrix(self, matrix): """ Set the matrix. """ try: assert isinstance(matrix, _np.ndarray) assert matrix.ndim == 2 assert (matrix >= 0.0).all() except AssertionError: raise ResponseError('Input matrix must be a two-dimensional ndarray with all matrix elements that are zero or positive.') try: for i in range(matrix.shape[0]): assert matrix[i,:].any() for j in range(matrix.shape[1]): assert matrix[:,j].any() except AssertionError: raise ResponseError('Each row and column of the matrix must contain at least one positive number.') self._matrix = matrix

 [docs] def construct_matrix(self): """ Construct the response matrix if it is parameterised.
 If customising, do operations to calculate a matrix, and return it.
 You can access parameters (free, fixed, and derived) via the container access ``self[<name>]``.
 If the instrument operation is fixed, you might not need to subclass, because the default behaviour is to return the nominal response you loaded.
 If for some reason the matrix you loaded is to be modified in some fixed manner, possibly as a function of some custom fixed parameters that you defined, you would also have to subclass and provide the correct implementation of this method. """ return self.matrix